NeoForeverYoung/gemini-cli/create_plan.md

 4. **Specifics**: Be specific with your search queries.
    - Instead of searching for "user", search for "type User struct" or "function GetUser".
-   - Restrict searches to relevant directories (e.g., `hld/` for daemon, `humanlayer-wui/` for frontend).
+   - Restrict searches to relevant directories.

 ## Example Interaction Flow